SpragueLand

 • outboard gear by Urei, Drawmer, and Behringer

-• midi gear by Roland, Korg, Emu, and Yamaha
+• midi gear by Roland

 • Melodyne for dealing with out of tune vocals; and Finale for music notation